cucumber-ltd/cucumber-pro-plugin-specflow/README.md

     [ ] Convert feature file paths to relative
     [ ] readme.txt of the NuGet package
     [ ] icon, texts, etc of NuGet package

+# Questions

+- How to configure profile (now: from config file)